Our Safari Adventure through South Africa from Kruger Park to the Midlands Meander and Beyond - The Best Road Trip of My Life

 Plan your trip far in advance, ideally booking hotels 9-12 months ahead of time - flights can be purchased 6 months out or when a deal comes up.

 Figure out your budget and start saving.
-While South Africa is relatively cheaper when it comes to some areas, it’s not when it comes to tourism and you can expect that nearly any game resorts price for European and American tourists, often costing more than anywhere in the world.
-Here’s a very loose expectation of costs: Flights $1,500 each economy, $350-1,000 per night for all-inclusive private game parks and then $1-2k extras like car rentals, massages, misc. meals, etc. It’s safe to say that 2 weeks will cost you at least $10k, depending on your level of fancy-shmancy.
+While South Africa is relatively cheaper when it comes to some areas, it’s not when it comes to tourism and you can expect that all game resorts price for European and American tourists, lodging often costing more than anywhere else in the world.
+Here’s a very loose expectation of costs: Flights $1,500 each economy, $350-1,000 per night for all-inclusive private game parks and then $1-2k extras like car rentals, massages, misc. meals, etc. It’s safe to say that 2 weeks will cost you around $10k, depending on your level of fancy-shmancy.

 Decide how you want to get around, if you want to drive yourself to cover more area or simply plane hop to a few destinations.
 If you want to hit a few key game parks plus a visit to Cape Town, then flying is probably the way to go; however, if you want to travel around and visit some national parks like Krueger, you’ll probably want to drive to avoid the hassle.
 I will advise that driving can be intense, driving through some of the towns can feel scary at times and you should absolutely avoid driving at night (even the locals will tell you this).